testyourmine/mzm/docs/bugs_and_glitches.md

 - PowerBombExplosion doesn't check if out of bounds, which can lead to memory corruption
   - Fix: don't check collision with any blocks outside of the room
-- Sidehoppers and dessgeegas don't initialize the delay (stored in work1) for their first jump
-  - Potential fixes: initialize work1 in SidehopperInit, or call SidehopperIdleInit
 - Bomb hover on frozen enemies ([video](https://youtu.be/UIK8YnT1sG4))
 - Door clipping using frozen enemies ([video](https://www.youtube.com/watch?v=iMObZ5EbooE))
 - Warping when Samus stands on multiple respawning enemies and kills one ([video](https://youtu.be/WfxkYSPTjWw))